 An Applicant who is currently rent free or living without a housing payment history is eligible per guidelines.
-A First Time Home Buyer is subject to the limitations in that section.
 Their current lack of housing payment must be verified by rent free letter, deed of ownership, and/or any other supporting documentation that can prove status.
 Also, any housing payments they had responsibility for in the preceding 12 month period from application date must be documented.